 1905: In the twelve month period ending today 100,388 Jewish immigrants were admitted to the United States 49,655 of whom were men, 23,359 of whom were women and 24,373 of whom were children and of which 72,324 remained in New York.

-1908: Birthdate of violinist David Oistrakh.
-David Fiodorovich Oistrakh was a Jewish Soviet violinist who made many recordings, and was the dedicatee of numerous violin works.
+1908: Birthdate of David Fiodorovich Oistrakh, a Jewish Soviet violinist who made many recordings, and was the dedicatee of numerous violin works.
 He passed away in 1974

 1909(15th of Tishrei, 5670): Sukkoth